OPALX-project/OPALX-project.github.io/Examples/AWADriveLinac.md

 # Drive linac
-This example describes AWA drive linac beamline which includes RF photocathode injector.
+This example describes the AWA drive linac beamline which includes RF photocathode gun and 6 traveling wave linac cavities.
 The model is based on the [paper](https://napac2022.vrws.de/papers/wexd5.pdf) by S.-Y. Kim et al..
-Further benchmarking simulation will be performed using ASTRA code.

 # Goal
 Run the AWA drive linac beamline (OPAL_t), and check the beam parameters obtained from the simulation.